ricardosllm/CarND-Vehicle-Detection-and-Tracking/README.md

 hist_features = np.concatenate((channel1_hist[0], channel2_hist[0], channel3_hist[0]))
 ```

+> For full implementation details please see the [jupyter notebook](Vehicle-Detection-and-Tracking.ipynb)

 ## Scalling Features

 We scale the features using `sklearn.preprocessing` `StandardScaler`.
 This allows us standardize the features by removing the mean and scalling to single varience.